 - the cold and hot water systems as needed to eliminate shock waves. - CM11.
 The Steam Control Valve does not close.
 Check the instructions covering the Valve. - CM12.
 The Steam Control Valve does not open.
 Check the instructions covering the Valve. - CM13.
 The temperature control thermal element (connected to the air-operated Temperature Controller or the self-operated Control Valve and located in the Heater top head) has failed.
 Refer to the instructions covering the Temperature Controller or Control Valve. - CM14.
 The Anticipator Unit system is not operating properly.
-Check to make sure that the temperature sensing element has not failed (see CM13 above), that the shunt tube (Item 18 in Figure HE-107-13) has not become clogged, and that the check valve at the hot water outlet is working properly (see CM15 below).
+Check to make sure that the temperature sensing element has not failed (see CM13 above), that the shunt tube (item 87 in Figures HE-104-17 and HE-104-18) has not become clogged, and that the check valve at the hot water outlet is working properly (see CM15 below).
 Make any necessary corrections. - CM15.
-The Anticipator check valve at the Heater hot water outlet is not working properly.
-Disassemble and inspect the check valve, clean the valve, and repair or replace any parts as necessary per steps D1 through D5 under DISASSEMBLY below. - CM16.
+The Anticipator Check Valve at the Heater hot water outlet is not working properly.
+Disassemble and inspect the Check Valve, clean the Valve, and repair or replace any parts as necessary per Steps D1 through D5 under DISASSEMBLY below. - CM16.
 The Over-Temperature Limit System is out of adjustment or some component of the system has failed.
-Check out the system setting per step OP8 under OPERATING PROCEDURES above.
+Check out the system setting per Step OP8 under OPERATING PROCEDURES above.
 Inspect and repair or replace each component as necessary. - CM17.
 There is a leak in the Heater coil(s), steam riser, or condensate return, causing water from the shell to leak into the heating coil system, or steam or condensate from the coil system into the shell.
 To verify such a leak, shut off the Steam supply and break a connection in the Condensate line -- CAREFULLY to avoid being burned.
 Condensate will drain from the coil system initially, but the flow should stop after a minute or two.
 If the flow continues, water is leaking from the pressurized shell side to the tube side of the Heater.
 Disassemble, inspect, repair (if possible), replace, and reassemble the Heater as outlined below under DISASSEMBLY and REASSEMBLY. - CM18.
 The Heater coils are scaled up.
 Descale the Heater by thermal shock in the manner outlined below under DESCALING BY THERMAL SHOCK METHOD. - CM19.
 The Heater is being utilized at a rate higher than its design capacity.
 Contact the nearest AERCO Representative for advice in remedying this problem.

-DESCALING BY THERMAL SHOCK METHOD
+DESCALING BY THERMAL SHOCK